THISISDINOSAUR/Anatomy/README.md

 Currently don't represent things like horns, spikes, spines etc. I consider this fairly superficial and not a priority, but worth bearing in mind.

 - Skeleton detail
 Skeletal detail is currently quite low.
 This is deliberate, since scientifically accurate representations isn't currently the main goal.
 It is however interesting, and is definitely something I want to keep in the back of my mind.
 I may generally aim to gradually increase the detail, and potentially nurture this as either a separate project, or keep trying to work it into the main generation pipeline.
+Do wonder if I should prioritise this more since people find it way more impressive and it will be much more satisfying.

 - Skull detail
 Skull detail currently nonexistent.
 Not a priority to change until successfully rending something, since I think we get away with it.
 However, once that's achieved, it should be a reasonably high priority.